 If you become active within your club, you might also want to consider becoming an executive member (e.g. president, treasurer, etc.) which will give you the experience that employers look for, such as leadership and communication skills.

 Look for paid or volunteer opportunities in the disability, aged care or community services sectors.
 As stated above, there are also RUSON/RUSOM positions for nursing and midwifery students from their second year.
-These roles help you develop relevant skills that adds to your experience when you are writing your applications.
+These roles help you develop and consolidate relevant skills that contributes to your experience and must be included when you are writing your applications.